mwcproject/wallet713/docs/bulk_transaction_validation.md

 Kernels data is normally available at http://ftp.mwc.mw/kernel_dumps.tar.gz

-But please undersatnd that it is updated by request only.
+But please understand that it is updated by request only.
 In case you need to validate all your transactions, please ask developers for a fresh snapshot.

 Please download the data from the link above, unzip the files.
 You should be able to see two files inside: kerneldump.txt for mainnet and kerneldump_floonet.txt for floonet.